SciML/NeuralPDE.jl/docs/src/tutorials/pino_ode.md

 ## Operator Learning for a family of parametric ODEs

-In this section, we will define a parametric ODE and solve it using a PINO.
+In this section, we will define a parametric ODE and then learn it with a PINO using [`PINOODE`](@ref).
 The PINO will be trained to learn the mapping from the parameters of the ODE to its solution.

 ```@example pino
 using Test # hide